IUCompilerCourse/IU-Fall-2021/README.md

 first-class functions.

-**Prerequisites:** Fluency in Racket or Python is highly recommended as students will do a lot of programming in Racket or Python.
+**Prerequisites:** Fluency in Racket or Python is highly recommended as students will do a lot of programming in one of those languages.
 Prior knowledge of an assembly language helps, but is not required.

 **Textbook:**